mcouplet/LMECA2300-seminar/README.md

 See [doc/COMPILING.md](doc/COMPILING.md) for a step by step tutorial on how to build the program.

-See [src/main.c](src/main.c) for a small example that display "Hello world" using the draw_tools library.

 See [doc/tutorial.md](doc/tutorial.md) for a step by step tutorial on how to use the draw_tools library.